mrvillafria/Kickstarter-Analysis/README.md

 ## Overview of Project

 During this project, we use Excel as a tool to better understand a large amount of data from Kickstarter.
 Kickstarter is a platform that allows people to showcase their projects and helps them start a campaign to raise money to fund their projects.
-This data set that we were given is composed of 4,000 different campaigns ranging in different categories.
+This data set that we were given is composed of 4,000 different campaigns ranging in different categories during the years of 2009-2017.

 ### Purpose